Adroiti/docs-for-code-review-tools/Cppcheck/invalidTestForOverflow.md

 ## Description

 Invalid test for overflow `x + u < x`.
-Condition is always false unless there is overflow, and overflow is UB.
+Condition is always true or false unless there is overflow, and overflow is UB.

 ## Further Reading